 We are in the territory of the Meilogu , a mainly volcanic area that with the characteristic conical hills make their appearance very unique in the context of a geologically ancient land.
 In this area the soils are among the most fertile and the whole area is rich in pastures.
-In our itinerary we have analyzed a large area and we have taken as a reference point from which to start, Banari , a small and charming town of about 600 inhabitants.
+In our itinerary we analyzed a wide area and took as a reference point from which to start, Banari , a small and charming town of about 600 inhabitants.
 Before making the itinerary I asked myself, what to see in Banari?
 I found many answers simply by reading different blogs, trying to study the best path on our digital platform.
 I brought everything back into practice by walking through the beautiful and narrow streets of the town and along the neighboring streets between nature, history and tradition.

 What to see in Banari

 Banari , a small medieval village that shows its best during one of the most characteristic festivals, the Carrelas in festa with handicraft exhibitions and a large number of stalls with typical Sardinian products.
 Our morning walk in Banari surprised us incredibly, what to see then?
 Not only did we see a delightful authentic Sardinian village.
 We also met a nice local lady who accompanied us through the narrow streets and showed us some interesting sites.
 The oratory of Santa Croce , wonderful, the beautiful flower decorations near the square.
 In addition, the beautiful and above all clean streets of the village, the parish of San Lorenzo and finally the part, in our opinion, the best of Banari: Sa Camminera .